licnep/EDFdocs/README.md

 Sharing a folder for analysis
 -----------------------------

-In order to analyze documents you have to share the original folder with the virtual machine, so it will be able to read from it.
+In order to analyze documents you need to share the folder containing the files with the virtual machine.
 This should be done with the virtual machine turned off, otherwise the settings will not be permanent.
 Open the VM Settings and go to Shared Folders.

 ![Step 1](img/step1.png)